faithwills/goham/README.md

 GO HAM!, Columbia University
 10/2020 – 12/2020

-Course: COMS 4170 User Interface Design | Programming Language: HTML, CSS, Javascript
+Course: COMS 4170 User Interface Design

 Our target population is Columbia University students who may be less motivated to exercise due to COVID-19’s impact on student lifestyles.
 These students may have limited access to exercise due to the shutdown of gyms and discouragement of social gatherings.